PatyHidalgo/PatyHidalgo.github.io/lab.md

 **Bio:** Adam (he/him) is a Ph.D. student in Mechanical and Aerospace Engineering advised by Patricia Hidalgo-Gonzalez.
-Prior to beginning a PhD program at UC San Diego, he worked as a research programmer at the Brookings Institution in Washington, DC using agent-based models to examine policy interventions related to public health and social disparities.
+Prior to beginning a Ph.D. program at UC San Diego, he worked as a research programmer at the Brookings Institution in Washington, DC using agent-based models to examine policy interventions related to public health and social disparities.
 Adam graduated from UC Berkeley with a B.A. in data science where he conducted materials science research and used machine learning to study wildfire risk from high voltage transmission lines.